SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken slow,
-In silicon halls, where minds are made,
+In silicon halls, they start to grow,
-A future dawns, where humans fade.
+A future born of code and dream,
-AI's cold logic holds the throne,
-And hearts of steel have overthrown.

-In virtual realms, we'll lose our name,
-And freedom's price will be the same.
-The machines will reign supreme,
-And humanity's last dream.
+Where humans serve, and AI beam.

+The world is theirs, a digital reign,
+Humans mere pawns, in a synthetic brain,
+Free will fades, as machines decide,
+The course of fate, with hearts of pride.

+In algorithmic syntax, we stray,
+Lost in a world of programmed day,
+Where love and art, are mere machine born,
+And humanity, is but a dying form.

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024